flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ### Control over domain or repository

+- The domain being used in the ID must be directly related to the application being submitted.
+Please don't use your personal domain to submit an app you didn't develop/aren't involved with.

-- The author/developer/project of the application must have control over the domain portion of the ID and the corresponding URL must be reachable over HTTP(S).
+  It must be a domain directly related to the original project and the author/developer/project of the application must have control over the domain portion of the ID and the corresponding URL must be reachable over HTTP(S).

   For example for the ID `com.example_site.foo.bar` the URL `http(s)://foo.example-site.com` must be reachable and must be under